Common name: Native Liquorice

 Leaves 2–8 cm long; leaflets 9–13, linear to elliptic or obovate, 15–20 mm long; 2–8 mm wide, apex shortly mucronate, margins with minute, curved hairs, gland-dotted; stipules 3–5 mm long.

 Racemes spike-like, exceeding the leaves; peduncles 3–6 cm long; bracts filiform, 3–4 mm long.
 Calyx 3–4 mm long, teeth ± equal to tube.
-Corolla purple 5–8 mm long; standard lanceolate; wings shorter, linear-oblong; keel shortest, acute.
+Corolla very pale mauve to blue, 5–8 mm long; standard lanceolate; wings shorter, linear-oblong; keel shortest, acute.

 Pod ovoid, 5–6 mm long, bristly, rusty-coloured; seeds c.
 2.5 mm long, green mottled black.